xenloops/talk-dogfood-pipeline-ci/pipe_as_code_2.md

 ## Build stage

-* Essential for many SAST scanners for Java
+* Essential for many SAST scanners for some languages like Java
 * Good idea to make sure the code even compiles
 * Command depends on method and operating system (e.g. Maven, Gradle, ADO)